The CVGT Employment team

 Member of the Board since January 2019.
 Ms Symes is a Certified Practising Accountant and has over 28 years of diverse finance experience across a wide range of industries from healthcare, emergency services, corporate agriculture, media and public practice.
 She has held senior finance roles in both private and government organisations, including Ambulance Service Victoria, Warakirri Pty Ltd and Wimmera Health Care Group.
 She is also a partner in a dryland farming enterprise; and is also a Non‐Executive Director of Coliban Water, chairing the Audit, Risk and Finance Committee.

 Executive management team

-Led by Managing Director Jason Russell, CVGT Australia’s Executive Management Team is responsible for the daily operations of our business.
-Our leadership team has extensive industry experience and strong skillset to enable the wider team to deliver results, and further cement CVGT Australia as a leader in delivering employment services to a wide range of people.
+Led by CEO Jason Russell, CVGT Employment’s Executive Management Team is responsible for the daily operations of our business.
+Our leadership team has extensive industry experience and strong skillset to enable the wider team to deliver results, and further cement CVGT Employment as a leader in delivering employment services to a wide range of people.